What is credit insurance?

 How much does credit insurance cost?

-After an assessment, we would provide a quote that outlines policy terms and price.
-The quote tells you the amount of coverage, level of coinsurance (typically 10%), and whether there’s a deductible or a minimum amount threshold for claims.
+After an assessment, the credit insurer will provide a quote that sets out price and policy terms, including amount of cover, level of self-retention (typically 10%), and whether there’s a deductible or minimum threshold for claims.

 How else can credit insurance benefit businesses